This contains various commands and information that I find useful for AWS work.

 These changes will output function binaries in bin/

-the top level of your project.
+at the top level of your

 Resource: Makefile example